lsst/rtn-087/index.rst

 ..
 See (link) for the workflow.

 .. note::
-   This document primarily described functions within OpenMAINT and how it interacts with Jira.
+   This document primarily describes functions within OpenMAINT and how it interacts with Jira.
    We will generate a separate document with a quick reference guide for users, which will cover how personnel interact with the systems to execute preventive maintenance activities.

 .. _CMMS-JIRA-Workflow-API-Actions: